Test Day Checklist

 - If you are taking the Language Test in November, it will be the first test of the day.
 You must be registered for a Language with Listening Test and cannot switch to a Listening Test on test day.

-- The test supervisor reads all instructions verbatim from a testing manual.
+- The test coordinator reads all instructions verbatim from a testing manual.
 He or she can only answer questions about procedure, not about test questions or content.

-- The test supervisor will tell you when to start and stop each test.
+- The test coordinator will tell you when to start and stop each test.